Burhanverse/Holybear-Launcher-Module/READ.md

 ------------------
 HOLYBEAR LAUNCHER MAGISK MODULE

-Tested on miui12.5 and miui13.
+The V1 build is tested on miui12.5 and miui13.

 Note : The v2-beta-release is not tested yet.